taocpp/PEGTL/doc/Action-Reference.md

 Only `include/tao/pegtl/nothing.hpp`, which defines `nothing` and `maybe_nothing`, is automatically included with `<tao/pegtl.hpp>`.
 For all other actions the appropriate headers from `include/tao/pegtl/action/` need to be included manually.

-By [default](Introduction.md#namespace-structure) all action classes and class templates reside in namespace `tao::pegtl`.

 The action classes shown below are selectively attached in the usual way.
 For example we can invoke [`change_action`](#change_action-a-) to switch the parsing run from `my_action` to `other_action` while parsing `some_rule` as follows.